Stakeholder mapping

 Scores range from 1 to 10, where 1 is the lowest and 10 is the highest.

-0 is present for scale, but stakeholders without any influence, interest or impact should not be added to the map.
-10 would indicate a substantial level of influence, interest or impact, so is unlikely to occur often.
+“0” is present for scale, but stakeholders without any power or interest should not be added to the map.
+“10” would indicate a substantial level of power or interest, so is unlikely to occur often.
 Most scores will be between 1 and 9.

 The scaled scoring process steps:

-- Provide scores from 1 to 10 for interest or influence, and then impact.
+2. Provide scores from 1 to 10 for power and interest.

-- Average each stakeholder’s scores for interest or influence, and impact.
+3. Average each stakeholder’s scores for power and interest.

 Descriptive stakeholder scoring